ChannelCandy Technical Architecture:

 Ruby on Rails provides the framework where new and innovative modules can be built quickly and robustly on the ChannelCandy platform.
 It includes tools that make common development tasks easier "out of the box”.
 It also offers our development team flexibility with an open API that can easily integrate with our customer’s communication and operational platforms.

 Engine Yard is an industry leading platform as a service (PaaS) company focused on Ruby on Rails deployment and management.
-For ChannelCandy, it handles all the details of pushing the application to the cloud, and monitors the continued operation.
-Partnering with Engine Yard brings ChannelEyes Rails expertise, uptime guarantees, performance and scale on AWS – Amazon Web Services.
+For ChannelCandy, it handles all the details of pushing the application to the cloud and monitors the continued operation.
+Partnering with Engine Yard brings ChannelEyes Rails expertise, uptime guarantees, performance, and scale on AWS – Amazon Web Services.

 Amazon Web Services (AWS)

 Amazon Web Services is a collection of remote computing (web) services that together make up a cloud computing platform, offered over the Internet by Amazon.com.
 ChannelEyes takes advantage of the most central and well-known of these services, Amazon EC2.
-The service provides us a large computing capacity much faster and cheaper than building a physical server farm.
+The service provides us with a large computing capacity much faster and cheaper than building a physical server farm.

 AWS is located in 8 geographical Regions: